Field classes

 Environmental Geosciences

-• In the first year, students explore the local geological environment through a day field class to Holyrood
+- In the first year, students explore course themes and fieldwork skills through a day field class to Holyrood Park in Edinburgh.

-• In semester 1 of year 2, there is a day field class to Spireslack, Ayrshire, and in semester 2 a one-week residential field course on Arran.
-Based in Brodick, this course trains students in field skills such mapping and logging
+- In semester 1 of year 2, there is a day field class to Spireslack (a disused open cast mine) in Ayrshire, and in semester 2 a one-week residential field course based in Fife.
+This field course trains students in field skills such mapping, logging and environmental reconstruction, and provides insights from industry.

-• In the third year there are further day field classes, and a week-long residential field class
+- In the third year there are further day field classes, and a week-long UK-based residential field class.
+These classes develop skills from core courses and your independent research skills.
+Additional day field classes are dependent on which optional subjects are taken.

-• In the fourth year, day field classes are dependent on which options are taken
+- In the fourth year, students take part in a UK-based residential field class building independent research skills.
+Additional day field classes are dependent on which optional subjects are taken.

 Find out more about the Environmental Geosciences programme.